iridescent995/Go_webApp/README.md

 # Go_webApp
-Lets develop a news aggregator web application in Golang.
+Develop a news aggregator web application in Golang.